MicrosoftDocs/power-automate-docs/articles/multi-step-logic-flow.md

 ## Copy and paste actions

 If you want to duplicate actions while designing a cloud flow, you can copy and paste them.
-For example, if you are building a condition and want similar actions in the **If yes** side and the **If no** side, you can build the first action in one side and then copy it to the other side.
+For example, if you're building a condition and want similar actions in the **If yes** side and the **If no** side, you can build the first action in one side and then copy it to the other side.
 This is an alternative to creating both actions from scratch.

 ### To copy an action
-1. On the action menu heading, select **...** (the elipses).
+1. On the action menu heading, select **...** (the ellipses).
 1. Select **Copy to my clipboard**.
 1. Select **New step** where you want your action to go.